Noezor/boggle_solver/README.md

 # Boggle Solver

-This is the summer, you are stuck with your 3 aunts playing boggle and are gettings reckt.
-Time to use your CS knowledge : try this [Boggle](https://en.wikipedia.org/wiki/Boggle) solver.
-It will tell you all possible words from a Boggle grid, efficiently.
+This solver accepts big boggle grids, and returns the playable words.

+> python3 solve.py -s yourstring

+__Example__

+Grid :
+a e l k
+e w r t
+s m n y
+i u l j

+> python3 solve.py -s aelkewrtsmnyiulj

+__Warning__ :

+- The dictionnary used is not an official dictionnary of valid words.
+There may be some missing words, or words displayed as "valid" which do not exist.
-For now, the game only works in French, but it should be easy to extend using new dictionaries.
+- For now, the game only works in French, but it should be easy to extend using new dictionaries.

-## How to use

 ### Requirements

 python 3.6+
 numpy
-pyenchant

-### Running

-Interaction with the solver take place in the "solve" function.
-Simply enter your grid and the dictionnary of your language, and run the solver.
-It should return the set of all possible words.